Planning Your 2020-2021 Aardvark Israel Experience

 If it is necessary to hold some activities online and engage in modified programming, what types of things can we expect?

 What would happen if a student needed to be quarantined or got sick?
-What if the whole group needs to be quarantined upon arrival?

 The students will be cared for and taken care of!
 If an individual participant needs to be quarantined or is sick, we have provisions for separating them from the group and providing them with the care they would need.
 Clear protocols are in place for each of these scenarios and we are prepared to deal with this type of situation.
 Students will also be briefed upon arrival so that they understand clearly what to do if they do not feel well or believe that they may have been exposed.